 5. Tailor the CV to the role

 Under the skills section of your CV, don’t forget to mention key skills that can help you to stand out from the crowd.
-These could include: communication skills; computer skills; team working; problem solving or even foreign language skills.
-Skills can come from the most unlikely places, so really think about what you've done to grow your own expertise – even if you take examples from being in a local sports team or joining a voluntary group, it's all relevant.
+These could include communication skills; computer skills; team working; problem-solving or even foreign language skills.
+Skills can come from the most unlikely places, so really think about what you've done to grow your expertise.
+You can even take examples from being in a local sports team or joining a voluntary group; it's all relevant.

 7. Make the most of interests

-Under interests, highlight the things that show off skills that you’ve gained and employers look for.
-Describe any examples of positions of responsibility, working in a team or anything that demonstrate you can use your own initiative.
-For example, you might have managed your university’s newspaper, or perhaps you started your own football team which has become a success.
+Under interests, highlight the things that show off skills that you’ve gained, and employers look for.
+Describe any examples of positions of responsibility, working in a team or anything that demonstrates you can use your initiative.
+For example, you might have managed your university’s newspaper, or perhaps you started a football team, which has become a success.
 Include anything that shows how diverse, interesting and skilled you are.
 Don’t include passive interests like ‘watching TV’ or ‘reading’ – these are solitary hobbies that can be perceived as you lacking in ‘people’ skills.
-Make yourself sound really interesting.
+Make yourself sound interesting.

 8. Make the most of experience